 "Cash, now.
-Funders converting programming grants to general operating support, and letting us know that ASAP, so that we can apply those funds to staff salaries, and retain as many of our staff members as possible." - Survey Respondent
+Funders converting programming grants to general operating support, and letting us know that ASAP, so that we can apply those funds to staff salaries, and retain as many of our staff

 "Mental health resources for staff and constituents to deal with the stress of the pandemic coupled with the racism." - Survey Respondent